Search

 3. The bank displays the RP-message in the consumer’s netbank for approval.

 4. Once approved, the bank responds with an RI-message containing the consumer’s e-invoicing address.
-Note that the personal identification number is not included in the RI-message.
-The RI-message is then forwarded via the operator bank and Maventa to the supplier.
+The personal identification number is not included in the RI-message.
+The message is forwarded via the operator bank and Maventa to the supplier.

 5. The supplier updates the consumer’s information in their system.